Summary

 We posit that Apple's services segment should continue to mitigate the slowing growth cadence in its iPhone segment.
 However, even a rapidly growing advertising vertical is unlikely to move the needle for Apple. eMarketer projects that Apple's ad revenue could double between 2021 ($3.05B) and 2024 ($6.16B), indicating a CAGR of 26.4%.

-Therefore, we should continue to see share gains by Apple against the digital advertising behemoths Meta (META) and Google (GOOGL) (GOOG) moving ahead.
+Therefore, we should continue to see share gains by Apple against the digital advertising behemoths Meta (META) and Google (GOOG) (GOOGL) moving ahead.
 Furthermore, Apple has also been hiring more aggressively for AppleTV+, leveraging the platform to further build its ad revenue growth cadence.

 But, we need to remind investors that even a doubling of ad revenue growth to $6.16B by 2024 is unlikely to move the needle against Apple's TTM revenue of $387.5B.
 Hence, investors need to remain focused on its most important growth driver, iPhone 14, which suggests that Apple remains positioned as a hardware company and should be valued accordingly.